 Graduate Internship Scheme

 The University of Sunderland’s Graduate Internship Scheme can provide regional SME’s with a cost-effective approach to recruiting graduate talent for a 12 month period.
-Part funded by the European Regional Development Fund, and managed by the University’s Employment Services Team, the team work closely with the organisations to support the internship from role development, sourcing the graduate, supporting the recruitment and selection process, as well as being a point of contact for the organisation and the graduate throughout the internship period.
+Part funded by the European Regional Development Fund, and managed by the University’s Graduate Internship Team, the team work closely with the organisations to support the internship from role development, sourcing the graduate, supporting the recruitment and selection process, as well as being a point of contact for the organisation and the graduate throughout the internship period.

 Open to organisations of any size, sector or location, Uni4Talent aims to streamline your recruitment of student talent for fixed term, temporary roles and permanent opportunities.
 Whether it’s a student job that could be completed under 20 hours a week, or a number of part-time positions that need resourcing, Uni4Talent is a partner for your recruitment plans.